Mycorrhizae: Evaluating The Products

 Greetings again, plant people.
 Dr. Bob Linderman here, a retired research plant pathologist with a 50-year career focused on ornamental and nursery crop diseases and emphasizing the epidemiology and control of soil-borne, root-infecting, fungal plant pathogens, and the biology and application of beneficial microorganisms, especially mycorrhizal fungi and antagonistic rhizobacteria.
-This is the second installment of a three-part series giving the straight story on mycorrhizae based on my knowledge and experience on the subject.

 The second group, the ectomycorrhizal fungi, colonize roots of pines, firs, oaks, eucalyptus, hazelnut and birch.
 The last group, ericoid mycorrhizal fungi, associate only with ericaceous plants like rhododendron, blueberry, azalea, etc. And don't forget that some plants simply don't form mycorrhizae, so don't bother to inoculate cabbage, broccoli, beets, turnips, radishes and carnations.

-The most important part of last month's article was to describe the benefits that mycorrhizal fungi give to their host plant partner: improved root development, improved transplant success, increased yield and quality, greater tolerance to plant diseases, improved soil structure due to aggregation, improved fertilizer-use efficiency, improved tolerance to soil drought and improved tolerance to soil toxicities, like salinity.
+The most important part of the last article was to describe the benefits that mycorrhizal fungi give to their host plant partner: improved root development, improved transplant success, increased yield and quality, greater tolerance to plant diseases, improved soil structure due to aggregation, improved fertilizer-use efficiency, improved tolerance to soil drought and improved tolerance to soil toxicities, like salinity.
 So now, let's address how to evaluate mycorrhizal products from the label, how to inoculate your plants and what cultural practices may enhance or harm the formation of mycorrhizae and thus the benefits you seek.
 These comments are largely for endomycorrhizal fungi.

 There are many mycorrhizae products on the market.
 How do you decide what to buy?
-Some of the claims are complete bogus, some are misleading.
+Some of the claims are completely bogus, some are misleading.
 For example, microbial content and spore numbers of mycorrhizal fungi are often confusing.
 Some products include both endo and ectomycorrhizal fungi, plus a lot of other bacteria and fungi.

 Depending on which plants you plan to inoculate, such as tomato transplants, for example, only the endomycorrhizal fungi will associate with tomato, and the ectomycorrhizal fungi are wasted.
 On the other hand, if you are planting hazelnut trees, the ectomycorrhiza part is needed and the endomycorrhizal fungi are wasted.
 And don't be deceived by the spore numbers listed, which are often a combination of all the fungi.
 Ectomycorrhizal fungal spore numbers are usually much higher than endomycorrhizal fungi numbers.
 To determine the endomycorrhizal fungi numbers for your tomato plants, consider how many spores per gram of product are listed.